Hit up one of Toronto’s hippest west-end neighbourhoods and dive into some delicious eats at these Parkdale patios.

 Gianna’s Patties and Pies

-Looking for a little taste of Detroit (since we haven’t been able to go in a while)?
+Looking for a little taste of Detroit?
 Gianna’s Patties and Pies has you covered!
 They serve up Detroit-style pan pizza (in a rectangle shape) and even have one dedicated to the Toronto Islands with roast pork, grilled pineapple salsa, pickled jalapeño and fresh basil, along with an assortment of dips (try the hot honey—it’s amazing!).
 If comfort food is your thing, they have that too.
 And if you’re in need of a cool-down drink, they make their own house tonic for cocktails.

 I love this spot because of its eye-catching red booths on the patio, perfectly mixed in with the leafy greens and the patio lanterns—it’s the most laid-back vibe.
-Another reason I love Gianna’s?
-They ask that if you’re experiencing COVID-19 symptoms, transphobia, homophobia, sexism or racism to kindly not dine with them.
 1554 Queen St. W.

 The Mezz is one of those classic bars that have been in the neighbourhood for so long, they’re a true establishment.
 Opened in 1995, this is usually a spot to grab a drink inside and listen to some live music.
-These days it’s all about their patio space.
+This summer, it’s all about their patio space.

 Picnic tables in the back are casual, cozy and secluded from the bustle of the street, and vines crawling over the terrace provide specks of shade.
 On the menu are a bunch of great local beers and true pub comfort food like burgers, grilled cheese and tomato soup (my fave), shareables and daily specials.
 1546 Queen St. W.